Bank of Japan in boldest attempt yet to revive economy

 It issued a joint statement with the government promising to reach the inflation goal "at the earliest possible time," drawing praise from Prime Minister Shinzo Abe, who has piled relentless pressure on the central bank to take bolder measures to pull Japan out of deflation.

 The decision to adopt asset buying with no end date had exceeded market expectations, analysts said.
-But Tokyo stocks .N225 fell and, after an initial selloff, the yen rose on investor disappointment that the expanded stimulus would not start until 2014.
-Five-year bond yields initially fell to a record low on the news, but then reversed direction.
+But Tokyo stocks fell and, after an initial selloff, the yen rose on investor disappointment that the expanded stimulus would not start until 2014.

 "They've gone further than I thought by introducing the open-ended plan," said Joseph Capurso, currency strategist at Commonwealth Bank of Australia in Sydney.